open-rhoads/pizza-order1/README.md

 # pizza-order1
-Demonstration of using HTML checkboxes to send an array of values to backend PHP processing and display confirmation
+This is a demonstration of using HTML checkboxes to send an array of values to the backend PHP processing script and display confirmation with selections and total cost